HemanthReddy4368/Connect_4/readme.md

 Our development will follow these steps:

 1.  **Implement the core Connect 4 game logic:**

-    * Creating the game board.
+    *   Create the game board.
-    * Implementing functions for dropping pieces, checking for valid moves, and detecting winning conditions.
+    *   Implement functions for dropping pieces, checking for valid moves, and detecting winning conditions.
-    * Handling game state and turns.
+    *   Handle game state and turns.

 2.  **Integrate Pygame for a graphical user interface:**

-    * Visualizing the game board and pieces.
+    *   Visualize the game board and pieces.
-    * Handling user input (mouse clicks for dropping pieces).
+    *   Handle user input (mouse clicks for dropping pieces).

 3.  **Implement the Minimax algorithm with Alpha-Beta Pruning:**

-    * Developing a function to evaluate the game state.
+    *   Develop a function to evaluate the game state.
-    * Implementing the recursive Minimax algorithm with alpha-beta pruning to optimize search.
+    *   Implement the recursive Minimax algorithm with alpha-beta pruning to optimize search.

 4.  **Implement the Q-Learning algorithm:**

-    * Defining the state space and action space for the Connect 4 game.
+    *   Define the state space and action space for Connect 4.
-    * Creating a Q-table to store action-value pairs.
+    *   Create a Q-table to store action-value pairs.
-    * Implementing the Q-learning update rule.
+    *   Implement the Q-learning update rule.
-    * Developing a training loop for the Q-learning agent.
+    *   Develop a training loop for the Q-learning agent.

 5.  **Create different AI agents:**

-    * Random move agent (Human Like) (for baseline comparison).
+    *   Random move agent (human-like, for baseline comparison).
     *   Minimax/Alpha-Beta agent.
     *   Q-learning agent.

 6.  **Develop evaluation and testing mechanisms:**

     *   Scripts to play different agents against each other.
     *   Metrics to evaluate the performance of the AI agents.

 ## Contact